Common types of cases reported as potential unauthorised development in the East Riding include:

 The following document provides guidance relating to unauthorised development.

-Enforcement leaflet (pdf 340kb opens in new window) Top of page
+Enforcement leaflet (pdf 340kb opens in new window)

 If you think somebody is building without planning permission, you can report potential unauthorised building developments below: